amkillam/OpenLanguage/docs/examples/field-instruction.md

 # Field Instruction Examples

-This document demonstrates how to use the OpenLanguage WordprocessingML FieldInstruction parser to parse and manipulate Microsoft Word field codes.
+This document demonstrates how to use the OpenLanguage WordprocessingML FieldInstruction parser to parse and manipulate Microsoft Word field instructions.

 ## Basic Usage